 Can protein powder cause constipation?
-Can protein shakes cause constipation?

 Although a common side effect of protein supplements is diarrhea, many people also report that protein powders and shakes cause constipation.
 Protein powder and protein shake constipation occurs when you have fewer than three bowel movements a week and your poop is hard and difficult to pass.
 Common symptoms include bloating and stomach pain.
-Although protein shake constipation affects millions of people every year, it is easily avoidable as long as you know what ingredients to avoid.
+Although protein shake constipation affects millions of people every year, it is easily avoidable as long as you know what ingredients to look out for.

-Does protein powder make you constipated?
-Do protein shakes make you constipated?
+Why do protein shakes make you constipated?

 Here is a list of the most common food additives in protein powder: